 Lam Rinchen later knew that statue is the one revealed from Bumthang Mebartsho by Tertoen Pema Lingpa, his personal spiritual adviser.

 Tertoen Pema Lingpa once again got into deep Mebartsho.
 He then came out with a metallic box.
-Chhoekhor Deb upon drawing out his sword from the shield to crash the box into useless pieces; three small statues of Buddha flew into different directions.
+Chhoekhor Deb upon drawing out his sword furiously from the shield to crash the box into useless pieces; three small statues of Buddha flew into different directions.

 Therefore, one of the statues thus flown landed at Neychen Dongkola.
 It’s believed that other two escaped to Bumthang Jakar Dzong and Yakgang Goemba of Mongar.

 I wonder if they are still there.
-Lam Rinchen Choedhor consequently conferred Tshering Dorji with the title of Tertoen – Treasures Revealer.
+Lam Rinchen Choedhor then consequently conferred Tshering Dorji with the title of Tertoen – Treasures Revealer.

 Tertoen Tshering Dorji, in 16th century built a temple on the spot where he found the statue of Lord Buddha.
 He named Dongkola as it faces Mendrub Goemba; the meditation centre of his spiritual teacher Lam Rinchen Choedhor.

-Some Bhutanese argue that it got the name Dongkola as it appears face to face anywhere from Paro, Wangdue and Thimphu.
+Some Bhutanese however argue that it got the name Dongkola as it appears face to face anywhere from Paro, Wangdue and Thimphu.

 Treasures at Dongkola Goemba